Noibisjunior/writetech-accelerator-portfolio-AbdulSalaam/docs/docs-automation/README.md

 # API Documentation Automation

-This folder contains the configuration and workflow setup for **automated validation and documentation** of our OpenAPI specifications.
+This folder contains the configuration and workflow setup for **automated validation and documentation** of the OpenAPI specifications.

-## 📌 What We Set Up
+## My setup includes:

 - **GitHub Actions Workflow** that:
   - Validates OpenAPI 3.0 specifications with [Spectral](https://meta.stoplight.io/docs/spectral).